-- coordinating and developing health plans and programmes; - · coordinating and assuring epidemiological surveillance; - analysing and disclosing health information; - regulating and assuring health quality; - · managing public health emergencies; - supporting the implementation of National Health Authority capabilities; - coordinating the Ministry of Health's European Union and international activities; - · monitoring the NHS care call centre; and - coordinating and monitoring the performance evaluation system of the Ministry of Health's public administration.
+- coordinating and developing health plans and programmes; - coordinating and assuring epidemiological surveillance; - analysing and disclosing health information; - regulating and assuring health quality; - managing public health emergencies; - supporting the implementation of National Health Authority capabilities; - coordinating the Ministry of Health's European Union and international activities; - monitoring the NHS care call centre; and - coordinating and monitoring the performance evaluation system of the Ministry of Health's public administration.

-Pharmaceutical and medical devices agencies
+Regulation of pharmaceutical products and medical devices

-Which agencies are principally responsible for the regulation of pharmaceutical products and medical devices?
+6 Which agencies are principally responsible for the regulation of pharmaceutical products and medical devices?